lpcsmath/gcakka/README.md

 - numEvaluators - number of evaluators (per solver) to parallelize the evaluation of a solution

+Tests showed that only graphs with a high number of edges benefit from a higher number of evaluators.
+There are too many factors to present actual numbers, but it is recommended to start with numEvaluators set to 1 or 2 and increase the number of solvers to produce more alternative solutions.

 It is possible to create those actors on remote actor systems, such that scaling is just a matter of changing a configuration file.
 There are two applications.
-GCAkka is the main system which reads the input file, starts the algorithm and writes the solution into the output file.
-RemoteAS is an actor system which provides the possibility for the main system to create actors on this system.
+GCAkka is the main system which reads the input file, starts the algorithm and writes the solution to the output file.
+RemoteAS is an actor system which provides the possibility for the main system to create actors on it.